 Graves Gallery, Surrey Street, Sheffield, S1 2LH - Visit now

 Tucked away atop the city’s Central Library, Graves is a true gem of a gallery.
 Named after local philanthropist J.G.
 Graves, it houses an impeccable collection of European painting and sculpture, and features a rotating series of perfectly-curated contemporary exhibitions.
-Well-worth the climb up several flights of stairs (past Japanese artist Seiko Kinoshita’s ascending flock of woven birds) to get there; and don’t worry, there’s also a very teeny-tiny café to stop at halfway round.
+Well-worth the climb up several flights of stairs (past Japanese artist Seiko Kinoshita’s ascending flock of woven birds) to get there.

 Millennium Gallery, Arundel Gate, Sheffield, S1 2PP - Visit now